-Risk 1

-Where in the value chain does the risk driver occur?
+Identifier Risk 1 Where in the value chain does the risk driver occur?
+Downstream Risk type & Primary climate-related risk driver Emerging regulation Mandates on and regulation of existing products and services Primary potential financial impact Decreased revenues due to reduced demand for products and services

-Downstream

-Risk type & Primary climate-related risk driver

-Emerging regulation Mandates on and regulation of existing products and services cars over time, in favour of lower emissions alternatives could have a significant impact on JM's sales of emission control catalysts for light duty vehicles.
+A significant tightening of legislation regulating GHG emissions from vehicles could adversely affect group sales and profitability.
+For example, introduction of legislation to phase out or ban internal combustion engines (ICE) powered cars over time, in favour of lower emissions alternatives could have a significant impact on JM's sales of emission control catalysts for light duty vehicles.
 Sentiment around emissions and proposals to ban ICE vehicles for light duty vehicles are currently being debated by governments at both regional and national level in parts of Europe and Asia.
+Individual OEMs are also setting dates after which they will no longer manufacturer cars powered by petrol or diesel.
+These dates tend to be in the mid to late 2030s and 2040s.
 This is beginning to reduce demand for these products in Europe & China.
+Emissions legislation is also expected to tighten in other core markets, including North America.